lingyzhu0101/Awesome_VCM/README.md

 # Awesome_VCM
-Paper list of image and video coding for machines
+Paper list of visual data compression for machines, including image/video coding for machines, feature compression, collaborative coding, and point cloud compression for machines.

 ## Updated on 2024.09.08